The Problem

 Communications Director

-Top personal office staff and top committee staff in Washington, D.C. influence lawmaking, spending, and staffing by:
+Top personal office staff and top committee staff in Washington, DC influence lawmaking, spending, and staffing by:

-Shaping the $6.011 trillion U.S. federal budget
+Shaping the $6.1 trillion U.S. federal budget

 Drafting laws